 Apple Tree Song: All students learn the school song and sing it together at assemblies and other celebrations.
 The song unifies students, faculty and alumni and promotes the ideal that our students develop strong roots while at EMS, and that they grow in unique and beautiful directions when they leave.

-Book Fair is a]spectacular multi-day event for all grade levels that includes presentations by visiting authors, a café, and other activities and allows families to purchases books for themselves and to donate to our libraries.
+Book Fair: is a spectacular multi-day event for all grade levels that includes presentations by visiting authors, a café and other activities and allows families to purchase books for themselves and to donate to our libraries.

 Cocoa Party: Susan Graham, one of the first kindergarten teachers hired when the school opened its doors in 1930, began the Cocoa Party tradition.
 The Chilton House librarian invites small groups of students from each of the classrooms to a party in the library.
 The table is set with a china tea set, cloth napkins, tablecloth, special snacks and, of course, hot cocoa.
 For each of their years in Chilton House, students listen to a story, have a quiet conversation and enjoy their special time together.

-Concert for the Chicks: A tradition for more than 20 years, this concert captures the interdisciplinary nature of an EMS education.
+Concert for the Chicks and Little School Violin Parade: A tradition for more than 20 years, this concert captures the interdisciplinary nature of an EMS education.
 Originally started as a way for young students to combat self-consciousness by practicing the violin for chicks that are part of their science studies, it is now a performance for friends and family that alumni remember for years to come.

-Festival of the Arts: The final major performance of the school year includes a student art show, poetry reading and music by bands, orchestras, ensembles and choral groups.
+Festival of the Arts: The final major middle school performance of the school year includes a student art show, poetry reading and music by bands, orchestras, ensembles and choral groups.

 Field Day: Field Day is a coveted tradition for EMS middle school students during which they demonstrate athletic skills and sportsmanship, develop solidarity among their peers and have fun.